TextBox HTML Helper in ASP.NET Core MVC

 <input class=”form-control” id=”EmployeeName” name=”EmployeeName” type=”text” value=”” />

 In the above example, the first parameter is EmployeeName, a property of the Employee model that will be set as the name and id of the textbox.
 The second parameter is the value that we need to display in the textbox, which is null in the above example because the TextBox() method will automatically display the value of the EmployeeName property of the Employee model.
 The third parameter will be set as the class attribute.
-The HTML attributes parameter is an object type, so it can be an anonymous object, and the attributes name will be its properties starting with @ symbol.
+The HTML attributes parameter is an object type so that it can be an anonymous object, and the attributes name will be its properties starting with @ symbol.

 You can also specify any name for the textbox.
 However, it will not be bound to a model.